melanieshi0120/Consumer_Behavior_Analysis_ads/README.md

 ![images/organ_donation_barchart.png](images/organ_donation_barchart.png)

+The first four countries' situations are very different from the remaining countries.
+You might think those differences due to cultural and religious reasons, however, the cultures and religions of some countries are very similar.
+After research, he finally found that the biggest difference between those countries is the DMV application designs. design1 - Countries with low ratio: “If you wish to donate your organs and tissue, please sign here…” design2 -Countries with high ratio: “If you do not wish to donate your organs and tissue, please sign here…”

 # Project Introduction
 - The dataset created by Jose Portilla and Pierian Data for his Udemy Course (Python for Data Science and Machine Learning Bootcamp).
 You can get the data from -  https://www.kaggle.com/fayomi/advertising.
 - The data contains ten different columns: